-Start a thread on the Forum.
+Start a thread on Groups.IO or Gitter.
 If doing this then seriously consider posting a simple concise testcase (see below) that gives people something that reproduces your problem.
 You could also try StackOverflow but note that we do not provide support there.

 If there is nothing obvious incorrect in your situation and it happens in a released version of DataNucleus then you can raise an issue against the DataNucleus plugin in question.
 You MUST then create a minimized testcase and attach it to the issue (using "Attach File" on the issue) - see below for testcase definitions.
 Any problem reports raised without a testcase will be closed.
 Please don’t take the attitude that this testcase requirement somehow doesn’t apply to you.
 It is there to demonstrate a problem, so others can see it.
 Obviously any such problem is not present in all of our tests so yours is different, we aren’t psychic so it is MANDATORY to provide a testcase.
 ANY "BUG" WITHOUT A TESTCASE WILL BE CLOSED.

 This guide can also be used for providing testcases that demonstrate the need for new features.